2021–22 Pakistan Women's One Day Cup

 The 2021–22 Pakistan Women's One Day Cup was a 50-over women's cricket competition that took place in Pakistan in September 2021.
-It was the first edition of the competition under its new name, and saw the addition of a new team, PCB Strikers.
+It was the first edition of the competition under its new name, and saw the addition of a new team, PCB Strikers to take the number of competing teams to four.
 All matches took place in Karachi, at the National Stadium and the Pakistan Cricket Board Academy Ground.

-PCB Challengers beat defending champions PCB Blasters in the final by 68 runs to claim their first one-day title.
-PCB Strikers beat PCB Dynamites in the third place play-off.
+PCB Challengers defeated defending champions PCB Blasters in the final by 68 runs to claim their first one-day title.
+PCB Strikers won the third place play-off against PCB Dynamites.

 Competition format

 The four teams played in a double round-robin group, playing each other team twice.
 The top two teams in the group advanced to the final, whilst third and fourth played in the third place play-off.
 Matches were played using a 50 over format.

 The group worked on a points system with positions within the group being based on the total points.
 Points were awarded as follows: